mgsoft123/learningaws/README.md

 save and test -will see call invocation on Lambda dashboard monitoring Management console tedious hence serverless framework serverless.com

-type servelss help to see commands
+type servelss help or ssl --help to see commands